dineshappavoo/basex/Readme.md

 basex
 =====
 A native golang implementation for basex encoding which produces youtube like video id.
-Unfortunately there are only 10 digits to work with, so if you have a lot of records, IDs tend to get very lengthy.
-We could borrow characters from the alphabet as have them pose as additional numbers.
+There are only 10 digits to work with, so if you have a lot of records to maintain in the application, IDs tend to get very lengthy. `uuidgen` gives a very lengthy value.
+We can use characters from the alphabet as have them pose as additional numbers.

 Or how to create IDs similar to YouTube e.g. yzNjIBEdyww